JBurlison/Pandaros.Settlers/README.md

 ## Game Difficulties

 The game defaults to meduim.
-Depending on the difficulty the food use, and chance of getting settlers will be modified, forcing you to meet the goals of getting settlers. (see Tips)
+Difficulty effects food consumption/waste and requirements for settlers, forcing you to meet the goals of getting settlers. (see Tips)

 * /difficulty easy
 * /difficulty medium